-- 1. The student understands and can construct under guidance simple computational thinking forms to address simple, structured problems.
-(A1, B2) (Computational Thinking) (Demo) - The student can identify appropriate technical solutions to address a brief or assignment.
+- The student understands and can construct under guidance simple computational thinking forms to address simple, structured problems.
+(B1, B2) (Computational Thinking) (Demo) - The student can identify appropriate technical solutions to address a brief or assignment.
 (B3) (Experimenting with digital tools) - 3.
 The student understands and can use under guidance digital design techniques to successfully communicate their response to the design challenge.
-(C1, C3) (Visual communication) - 4.
+(C1,C3) (Visual communication) - 4.
 The student utilises prototyping techniques to test and iterate their response to the design challenge.
-(C2, D1) (Prototyping) - The student identifies and implements game design tools to construct an appropriate response to the design challenge.
-(A3) (Game Design Theory and Intercultural Competence) (Demo) - 6.
-The student actively participates in the team, engaging with team members in ways that facilitate their contributions and proactively cooperating to complete needed tasks.
-(E1, G2) (Teamwork) - 7.
-The student describes and gives examples of their own selfdevelopment, and uses this insight to plan for future learning.
-(G1) (Critical Reflection)
+(C2,D1) (Prototyping) - The student identifies and implements game design tools to construct an appropriate response to the design challenge.
+(A1,A3) (Game Design Theory and Intercultural Competence) (Demo) - The student actively participates in the team, engaging with team members in ways that facilitate their contributions and proactively cooperating to complete needed tasks.
+(E1,G2) (Teamwork)